 Managing Azure Spend and Commitments in EA, MCA, and CSP Agreements

-Introduction: Azureโ€™s allure is its scalability and vast services, but that advantage comes with a challenge: managing costs.
-Unlike traditional fixed software licensing, Azure operates on consumption, and costs can skyrocket without careful oversight.
+Introduction: Azureโs allure lies in its scalability and vast array of services, but this advantage comes with a significant challenge: managing costs effectively.
+Unlike traditional fixed software licensing, Azure operates on a consumption-based model, and costs can skyrocket without careful oversight.

 Read CIO-Level Playbook: Evaluating Microsoft Renewal Proposals.